-Returning home from fieldwork or a study abroad experience provides you with an excellent opportunity to consider changes in your perspectives on your host culture, your home culture, and yourself.
+Studying abroad can be life changing, and it is important to reflect on and talk about the variety of emotions, highs and lows, you experienced.
+Returning home from a study abroad experience provides you with an excellent opportunity to consider changes in your perspectives on your host culture, your home culture, and yourself.
 Below are some questions that may assist you in integrating your experience.
-If you documented your experience abroad through blogs, social media, podcast, etc., you may gain some insights into these changes by re-reading your entries.
+If you documented your experience abroad through blogs, journaling, social media, etc., you may gain some insights into these changes by re-reading your entries.

 ABOUT THE HOST CULTURE